JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * `loginFilter` — is renamed to `teamcity.auth.loginFilter`
 ## Changes from 4.0.1 to 4.0.2

-__Increased first cleanup time__
+__Increased first clean-up time__
-The first server cleanup after the update can take significantly more time.
-Further cleanups should return to usual times.
-During this first cleanup the data associated with deleted build configuration is cleaned.
+The first server clean-up after the update can take significantly more time.
+Further clean-ups should return to usual times.
+During this first clean-up the data associated with deleted build configuration is cleaned.
 It was not cleaned earlier because of a bug in TeamCity versions 4.0 and 4.0.1.

 ## Changes from 4.0 to 4.0.1